loganmarchione/loganmarchione.com/content/posts/2025/10/index.md

 ## Purchase

-However, I once again found myself purchasing another [OPNsense DEC740](https://shop.opnsense.com/product/dec740-opnsense-desktop-security-appliance/) (the last one was for  [my pfSense router](/2025/03/pfsense-on-the-opnsense-dec740/)).
-I would love to find out who OEMs these for OPNsense so I could purchase five of them (without OPNsense installed).
+In the end, I *really* wanted ECC memory, so I once again found myself purchasing another [OPNsense DEC740](https://shop.opnsense.com/product/dec740-opnsense-desktop-security-appliance/) (the last one was for  [my pfSense router](/2025/03/pfsense-on-the-opnsense-dec740/)).
+I would love to find out who the OEM is for these so that I could purchase five of them (without OPNsense installed).
 I really love these little boxes, I just wish they weren't so expensive 😅.

 {{< img src="20250215_002.jpg" alt="dec740" >}}